North Coast Water Board Program Priorities

 - Lead watershed stewardship efforts in the Elk River watershed including partner engagement, landowner outreach, grants and funding, and regional cross-program coordination.

-- Oversee the contracting process for the formation of an Elk River watershed Science and Coordinated Monitoring Workgroup.
+- Manage the contract for the Elk River watershed Science and Coordinated Monitoring (SCM) Workgroup.
+Coordinate with North Coast Water Board technical staff participating in the SCM workgroup.

 - Support Humboldt County (contractor) in the development of a Project Study Report for flooding on Elk River Road.